framely/community/docs/guide/pingpong.md

 :::

 ## Build a chatbot
-Since chatbots can be thought as a set of independent functionalities, each of these conversationally exposed functions are defined by a skill, we can build chatbot by building skills, one skill at a time.
+Since chatbots can be thought of as a set of independent functionalities, each of these conversationally exposed functions is defined by a skill.
+We can build a chatbot by building skills, one skill at a time.
 To build a composite type like skill, we first need to build its dependent types, recursively.
 In this tutorial, let's see how we can define a simple skill:

 ### 1. Build dependent types
 The most basic type on OpenCUI is "entity".
 It is a primitive type that the chatbot knows how to extract the value of this type from user utterance.
 OpenCUI provides many predefined entities, such as `java.time.LocalDate` for dates, `io.opencui.core.Email` for email addresses, and so on.
 In this case, let's build a custom entity type `Location`.